tgoldenberg/brn-gitbook/chapter_14_deploying_to_the_app_store.md

 #### What If My Upload Fails?

 If your build failed to upload, you will usually receive an error message.
 The most common one is that there is already a build with the same versioning (as warned above).
+If your build fails for some unknown reason, you are probably best bumping the **Version** number up and creating a new build to upload.

 ### Accessing Your Build on iTunes Connect